guillaume-marion/traffic-lights/README.md

 <br>
 For testing the model simply run <code>python -m scripts.rl.test</code>.
 You can also try your best to beat it running <code>python -m scripts.baseline.human</code>.

-The final model acting on the simulation:
+The final model acting on the simulation, and the best performing fixed policy as reference are shown below:

 <div style="display: flex; justify-content: center; gap: 20px;">
     <img src="images/example_rl.gif" alt="RL Example" style="width: 48%; height: auto;">